 Super Bowl LII: How to watch and what to know

-Football fans have less than a month until Super Bowl LII kicks off in Minneapolis.
+Football fans have mere weeks until Super Bowl LII kicks off in Minneapolis.

 Whether you’re heading to Minneapolis or staying in with friends, here’s what you need to know.